nullableVoidPtr/CITS3004-writeups/writeup.md

 >
 > The flag is the password, only has *lower and upper case letters* and will start with `CTF`.

-This also requires MongoDB injection; Mongo allows for a `$regex` operator in matcihng, and we can perform a blind injection (observing whether inputs are true or false) in order to retrieve the password character by character.
+This also requires MongoDB injection; Mongo allows for a `$regex` operator in matching, and we can perform a blind injection (observing whether inputs are true or false) in order to retrieve the password character by character.

 We first need to retrieve the length of the password.
 This can be done by matching for `.{n}`, where n is an incrementing number.
 If n+1 fails to authenticate, then n is the length of the password.